yukta-2k23/ProfileCards/README.md

 # ProfileCards
-HTML, TailwindCSS used to creat profile cards with name,location,skills, info and view profile option.
+HTML, TailwindCSS used to create profile cards with name,location,skills, info and view profile option.